EvgZhar/backend-project-44/README.md

 This contains 5 simple games where the player is proposed with simple math tasks.
 To win, you need to give 3 correct answer in a row.
 See the game samples here below
 # Installation guide
  - Install `NodeJs` version 12 or higher, `npm` and `make`
- - Clone the repository spicifiyng `git clone https://github.com/EvgZhar/backend-project-44.git`
+ - Clone the repository specifiyng `git clone https://github.com/EvgZhar/backend-project-44.git`
  - Get in the project folder `cd backend-project-44`
  - Install the project specifying `make install` in a terminal window
  - Launch a game spicifying its name: